Day Square, Boston, MA Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Day Square is $276 per year, which is $18 more than the national average and $121 more than Boston's city average.
-Below we compare neighborhoods similar to Day Square:
+The tangible cost of violent crime is $276 per resident each year in Day Square, which is $18 more than the national average and $121 more than Boston's city average.
+The comparison below uses neighborhoods similar to Day Square:

 • In Central, Boston, MA, crime costs $396 per person, which is $120 more than in Day Square.